compute-io/qmean/README.md

 ## Notes

-The algorithm to compute the quadratic mean first calculates the _L2_ norm before dividing by the square root of the `array` length.
+The algorithm to compute the quadratic mean first calculates the _L2_ norm before dividing by the square root of the number of elements.
 This particular implementation attempts to avoid overflow and underflow and is accurate to `<1e-13` compared to the canonical formula for calculating the root mean square.

 ## References